Home

 4 Oct.
 '22: Introduction of 1/3 staters revised again.

-3 Apr, '24.
-Discussion of introduction of electrum coinage revised again.
+26 Sep.
+'24: Discussion of earliest electrum coinage revised again.

 Contact me by email at: jrg4@bigpond.com